Expert dental care in Thailand, coordinated for you

 Everything you need to know before your treatment

 Two implants typically support a bridge spanning three to four teeth.
 Longer spans of five to six teeth may need three implants.
-The optimal number depends on bone quality, bite forces, and where in the mouth the bridge sits.
-Your dentist determines this from your CT scan.
+The right number depends on bone quality, bite forces, and where in the mouth the bridge sits.
+Your dentist determines this from your CT scan, since too few implants risks overloading and too many adds cost without benefit.

 In most situations, yes.
-An implant bridge preserves adjacent healthy teeth, maintains jawbone in the gap, and typically lasts longer.
-A traditional bridge may still be appropriate when the neighbouring teeth already have large fillings or crowns.
+An implant bridge preserves the adjacent healthy teeth rather than filing them down for crowns, maintains the jawbone in the gap, and typically lasts longer.
+A traditional bridge may still be reasonable when the neighbouring teeth already carry large fillings or crowns.
 Your dentist will explain which option makes more sense for your specific case.

 Nick Peplow